-Many patients are thought to not prefer non-removable knee-high offloading devices as they limit daily life activities, such as walking, sleeping, bathing, or driving a car (34).
-Two RCTs reported on patient preferences with one reporting lower patient satisfaction with non-removable compared with removable offloading devices (23) and the other reporting no differences in patient satisfaction or comfort (43).
-One large health technology assessment reported on qualitative interviews with 16 patients with DFU who were familiar with a variety of off-loading devices (34).
-They found that patients rated non-removable offloading devices as preferable after they understood the healing benefits of non-removable devices, even though they rated removable offloading devices as more comfortable, allowing greater freedom and mobility (34).
-Practitioners may not prefer some non-removable offloading, as surveys and epidemiological studies show low use of TCCs in clinical practice, but similar (and moderate) use of non-removable and removable walkers (16-18, 44).
-We conclude that non-removable and removable offloading devices may be equally preferred by both patients and clinicians.
+Many patients are thought to not prefer nonremovable knee-high offloading devices as they limit daily life activities, such as walking, sleeping, bathing, or driving a car.34 Two RCTs reported on patient preferences with one reporting lower patient satisfaction with nonremovable compared with removable offloading devices23 and the other reporting no differences in patient satisfaction or comfort.
+An One large health technology assessment reported on qualitative interviews with 16 patients with DFU who were familiar with a variety of offloading devices.
+They found that patients rated nonremovable offloading devices as preferable after they understood the healing benefits of nonremovable devices, even though they rated removable offloading devices as more comfortable, allowing greater freedom and mobility.
+Practitioners may not prefer some nonremovable offloading, as surveys and epidemiological studies show low use of TCCs in clinical practice, but similar (and moderate) use of nonremovable and removable walkers.
+Can device may be equally preferred by both patients and clinicians.

-Two RCTs reported on costs with one finding one-off device/material costs were higher for nonremovable and removable walkers than for TCCs (38), and the other finding that TCCs and nonremovable walkers were less expensive over the course of treatment than removable walkers (23).
-One large health technology assessment study systematically reviewed the literature and found no papers on economic evaluations of non-removable offloading devices (34).
-The authors then performed their own cost-effectiveness analysis, using existing literature and expert opinion, which showed that the cost per patient for three months of treatment (including all device/materials, dressings, consultations, labour, complication costs etc.) was lowest for non-removable walkers (\$876) and TCCs (\$1,137), compared with removable walkers (\$1,629) and therapeutic footwear (\$1,934) (34).
-They concluded that nonremovable walkers and TCCs were superior to the other offloading interventions because they were both less expensive and more effective than removable walkers and therapeutic footwear.
-They also performed a cost utility analysis which also showed that the cost per patient for 6 months of treatment (including all treatment costs and heath gains from ulcers healed and quality of life) was again lowest for non-removable walkers (\$2,431) and TCCs (\$2,924), compared with removable walkers (\$4,005) and therapeutic footwear (\$4,940) (34).
-We conclude non-removable offloading devices to be more costeffective than removable offloading devices.
+Two RCTs reported on costs with one finding one-off device/ material costs were higher for nonremovable and removable walkers than for TCCs,38 and the other finding that TCCs and nonremovable walkers were less expensive over the course of treatment than removable walkers.23 One large health technology assessment study systematically reviewed the literature and found no papers on economic evaluations of nonremovable offloading devices.34 The authors then performed their own cost-effectiveness analysis, using existing literature and expert opinion, which showed that the cost per patient for 3 months of treatment (including all device/materials, dressings, consultations, labour, complication costs, etc.) was lowest for nonremovable walkers (\$876) and TCCs (\$1137), compared with removable walkers (\$1629) and therapeutic footwear (\$1934).34 They concluded that nonremovable walkers and TCCs were superior to the other offloading interventions because they were both less expensive and more effective than removable walkers and therapeutic footwear.
+They also performed a cost-utility analysis that also showed that the cost per patient for 6 months of treatment (including all treatment costs and heath gains from ulcers healed and quality of life) was again lowest for nonremovable walkers (\$2431) and TCCs (\$2924), compared with removable walkers (\$4005) and therapeutic footwear (\$4940).34 We conclude nonremovable offloading devices to be more costeffective than removable offloading devices.